vermsantosh92/Time-entry-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.

 ## Development server
-Use npm install to install all node dependenciess.
+Use npm install to install all node dependenciess. cd backend
-Run 'ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run 'npm run start:server' for a dev server.
+Navigate to `http://localhost:3000`.
 The app will automatically reload if you change any of the source files.

-for backend - npm run start:server

 ## Code scaffolding.